All posts tagged: seasonal migration

 Seasonal Migration chapter 2: Mexico City

 My ‘Hasta Entonces’ party was almost a slow motion train wreck.
 At 5:30pm it started to pour, which brought everything in CDMX to a standstill.
 It also caused a power outage at the bar, so we had no electricity for lights, music, or air conditioning.
 We gathered as many candles as we could find and set up a fully-charged laptop to play music.
 Then the electricity pole outside the bar caught on fire, dropping burning ash onto the sidewalk.
 When the fire department came to put out the fire, it provided entertainment to the handful of guests who braved the rain.
 Eventually the skies cleared, the electricity came back on, the bar filled with guests, and we found the bottom of a bottle of bacanora ;p.
 For the last act, an adorable ringtail appeared in a tree outside the bar and then darted across the street in front of a passing car.
 Thankfully it reached the far side unscathed.
 Let’s just say it’s a party I won’t soon forget!
 Below are reflections from the second chapter of my seasonal migration experiment.
-If you want more …
+Decided that I need …

 Seasonal Migration Chapter 1: Hong Kong